Motohiko Izawa: Views on Japanese history

 Izawa has a strong command of diverse historical materials and treats the society and history of Japan from an original point of view.
 He sees as the animating undercurrents of Japan the unconscious faith of the Japanese people in kotodama, onryo, kegare, and wa, or harmony.

 Izawa thinks highly of and has been heavily influenced by Shunshin Chin and Takeshi Umehara.
 He reveres Umehara, a pioneer of the view that Japanese history has been shaped by the fear of onryo, as being “someone who is like a beloved teacher to me”.
 The theories about Kakinomoto no Hitomaro's life espoused in his book Sarumaru Genshi-ko are taken from Umehara's Minasoko no Uta.

 His style of writing history takes into account his thorough dissection and criticism of “the three great flaws of the study of history”, which include the “authoritarianism” of professional historical societies, an excessively empirical reliance on historical documents as opposed to the unsaid or unconscious factors of history, and the ignoring or belittling of mystical and religious aspects.

-He is vocal about problems with the way Japanese people perceive their history centering on World War II and frequently contributes articles on the subject to journals of opinion such as the biweekly magazine SAPIO.
+He is vocal about problems with the way Japanese people perceive their history centering on the Second Sino-Japanese War and World War II and frequently contributes articles on the subject to journals of opinion such as the biweekly magazine SAPIO.
 He is critical of the stance of the mass media towards history including the Asahi Shimbun which he blasted in a book co-written with Yoshinori Kobayashi.
 Izawa is affiliated with the Japanese Society for History Textbook Reform and is an active denier of the Nanjing massacre.
 As a member of this society, his books were among those owned by Nishi Library in Funabashi which were destroyed in 2001 by the librarians.
 In 2005 the Supreme Court ordered the library to pay compensation for the loss.